Welcome to the Inqwire Coaching Guide.

 These kinds of connection questions are what help you to see patterns, connect the dots, and understand how everything works together.
 This is important because it's through this sort of understanding that you can uncover insights, find solutions, and reach greater clarity.

 In chat mode, If you see a topic that connects, you click on it and you'll get one, 2 or a few new questions that ask specifically about the connection between those two things.
-If you're a Full Plan user using visual mode, you can drag the topic into the central topic, then click to connect the two aspects.
+If you're using visual mode, you can drag the topic into the central topic, then click to connect the two aspects.

 If you don't see a topic that connects, but you can think of one, you can go ahead and add it.
 This will also automatically add that topic to your life model.